Why I Stopped Making My Own Cleaning Supplies (& What I’m Doing Instead)

 So I made the decision to let go of the guilt and self-imposed expectation that in order to be a good home keeper I needed to make my own cleaning supplies.
 I realize how foolish that sounds even as I’m typing this. 😉

 To be clear there may very well be a day in the near future where I will go back to making my own supplies, or there may not be, but the point is sometimes we just have to give ourselves grace and let go of some things that sound really good but just don’t fit into our current season for whatever reason.

 For me, that was to quit making my own cleaning supplies.
 For you, it might be something entirely different.

 A few high quality, multi-purpose cleaning supplies from companies that I trust to provide safe and natural products that will clean my house efficiently.

-- a multi-purpose tile cleaner for the bathrooms and the little bit of tile floor we have.
+- a multi-purpose cleaner for the bathrooms and the little bit of tile floor we have.

 - toilet bowl cleaner

-- an anti-bacterial cleaner for cleaning up the messes to get rid of harmful bacteria and other surface borne germs that need to go especially during flu and cold season
+- an anti-bacterial cleaner for cleaning up the messes to get rid of harmful bacteria and other surface born germs that need to go especially during flu and cold season

 - a wood floor cleaner because more than 90% of our home floors are natural wood